-In this checklist, we focus on items to review your client’s tax return if they are retired, including:
+In this checklist, we highlight points to consider on your client’s tax return if they are retired, including:

-- The client’s filing status.
-If they are married should they automatically file jointly with their spouse or might there be situations where the client might consider filing married-separate?
+- Review the client’s filing status.
+If they are married should they automatically file jointly with their spouse or might there be situations where the client might consider filing separately?

 - If the client is divorced or widowed, there are filing steps for them to take depending upon timing and circumstances.

 - If the client had investment income for the prior year, there are reporting issues that you will want to be sure your client addressed in connection with this income.

 - If the client owned tax-advantaged accounts during the prior tax year there may be some reporting issues to consider, especially if they took any distributions from these accounts.
 For clients who have reached their RBD, did they take the full amount of their RM from their retirement plans?
 Did they do a rollover to an IRA?
 Were any distributions taken from an after-tax IRA account?

 - Check to see if the client had a high level of medical expenses or if there are state-specific issues to be considered.